-Determine If You Are Ready to Buy a Home
+Determine Whether You Are Ready to Buy a Home

 Start Shopping for a Loan

-This will help you to look within your price range.
-You should contact at least three people before you decide which loan to take.
-A mortgage broker will look at several different loan companies to find you the best rates.
-However, your small local bank or your credit union may have options that will save you money as well.
+If you want more options, consider using a mortgage broker.
+With a mortgage broker, you have access to several different loan companies and programs, which can help you find the best rates.
+However, your small local bank or credit union may have options that will save you money as well.

 Find the Best Payment Options and Loan Types